 My first meeting with Corey was awesome, and particularly because it was two hours long.
 We reviewed the qEEG brain scan and I loved that because it showed, in my brain, what was happening in my body, and right away it showed the immune dysregulation that was happening.

 What I really appreciated is that Corey was able to connect the dots from the brain scan to my symptoms.
-Part of the issue that I found before with functional testing, it was a bit of a guessing game.
+Part of the issue that I found before with testing, it was a bit of a guessing game.

 A practitioner would say, “I think we should do this,” or, “I think we should do that.”